utwente-db/QuestionMark/README.md

 # QuestionMark
 QuestionMark is a set of two Python programs that can be used to benchmark any probabilistic database management system.
-QuestionMark is composed of the following two programs:
+The QuestionMark Benchmark for Probabilistic Databases is composed of the following two programs:
 - _QuestionMark: The Dataset Generator_.
 This program generates the dataset that is to be used in QuestionMark: The Probabilistic Benchmark.
 - _QuestionMark: The Probabilistic Benchmark_.
 This program runs the benchmark test.
 It contains a set of queries and metrics to provide a clear picture of the performance of any probailisictic DMBS.